Kishem/COVID-19-Data-Projects/README.md

-# Kishem Tanoo - Data Analysis Portfolio
+# COVID-19 Data Portfolio Project
-Hi, I'm Kishem!

-This repository serves as a platform to showcase my skills by sharing some of the projects I've worked on and a way for me to track my own progress in the field of data analytics.
-I am proficient in advanced excel, SQL, the R language and Tableau and have used these skills to complete the projects you find here.
+This repository contains files relating to COVID-19 projects where I have used SQL to identify trends in deaths and vaccinations.